He Doesn't Want A Relationship But Acts Like It: What It Means

 There may be several reasons why someone would send mixed signals.
 However, here are four possible common explanations:

-- Fear of commitment: Some people may have a fear of committing to a relationship or being vulnerable.
+- Fear of commitment: Some people, either a guy or a girl, may have a fear of committing to a relationship or being vulnerable.
 They may express their love while avoiding public acknowledgment of the relationship or refuse to have difficult conversations about the future.
+This is something women often experience when a guy seems interested but pulls back when things get serious.

-- Testing the waters: Some people may want to gauge how much they like you or your interest in them before divulge their intentions.
+- Testing the waters: Some people may want to gauge how much they like you or your interest in them before divulging their intentions.
 In these cases, mixed signals are a way of testing your compatibility or seeing how invested you are in the relationship.
+Girls might feel torn between staying patient and feeling frustrated when they miss out on emotional security.
+This can be a deal breaker when you're trying to understand if the relationship is going somewhere or if it’s just casual sex or a date without commitment.

 How to respond to mixed signals